 You have to really be ruthless with your idea; trying to find any reason to disprove it and not being too emotional with what you’re building. – Pete Koomen, Optimizely Co-Founder

-The solution interview phase of the B2B Customer Development process is about learning — learning the value that your solution provides and its place in your prospects’ technology mix while establishing deep relationships to learn how to repeat sales.
+The solution interview phase of the B2B customer development process is about learning — learning the value your solution provides and its place in your prospects’ technology mix while establishing deep relationships to learn how to repeat sales.

-It’s crucial that you validate early that companies have money to invest and that you’re talking about a real business problem.
-You’ll only emerge from solution interviews once you have five lighthouse customers, or five customer successes.
+It’s crucial that you validate early that companies have money to buy your B2B products, and that you’re talking about real business problems.
+You’ll only emerge from the solution interview phase when you have five lighthouse customers, five customer successes.

-Although this phase is also about getting paid for your solution, it is not about accepting money from any company.
-Your goal is to validate the existence of a well-defined market that repeatedly benefits from your solution.
+Although this phase is also about getting paid for your solution, it’s not about accepting money from any business out there.
+Your goal is to validate the existence of a well-defined market that can repeatedly benefit from your solution.

 For your first customers, honest feedback is more important than sales; you should never force a solution down the throat of your prospects.

-With a good personal network, it is possible to ride relationships and land your first five deals without really learning anything.
+With a good personal network, it is possible to ride relationships and land your first five deals selling terrible B2B products without really learning anything.
 However, riding relationships doesn’t lead to a scalable and repeatable model.
 At some point, even the best professional networks dry up.

 The first customers you seek should genuinely:

 - Be willing to spend money for your product;

 - Benefit from your solution;

 - Agree to endorse your company with a case study.